emmett-framework/emmett/docs/request.md

 So the pipeline is actually walked by both sides and the pipes have access to the response as well.

-Finally, weppy will close all the pipes and send the response to the client:
+Finally, Emmett will close all the pipes and send the response to the client:

 ```
           close  close  close